software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 3
 >
+> Come up with tasks for the third user story, "As a user I want to see a list of categories so that I know which categories exist".
+Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
+Take a look at the exercise 8 to get an idea what the implementation could look like.

+{: .important-title }

+> Exercise 4
+>
 > Come up with tasks for the fourth user story, "As a user I want to provide a category for a reading recommendation so that I can organize my recommendations".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
 Take a look at the exercise 8 to get an idea what the implementation could look like.

 {: .important-title }

-> Exercise 4
+> Exercise 5
 >
 > 1. Add these five user stories to the "Product Backlog" board as cards in Trello.
 The user stories should be initially in the "In sprint" list of the board.
 > 2. Add the tasks of the _first four user stories_ to the "Sprint 2 Backlog" board as cards in Trello.
 The tasks should be initially in the "To do" list of the board.